Assistant Professor of Construction at Cal Poly, San Luis Obispo

 At California Polytechnic State University, San Luis Obispo, we believe that cultivating an environment that embraces and promotes diversity is fundamental to the success of our students, our employees and our community.
 Bringing people together from different backgrounds, experiences and value systems fosters the innovative and creative thinking that exemplifies Cal Poly’s values of free inquiry, cultural and intellectual diversity, mutual respect, civic engagement, and social and environmental responsibility.
 Cal Poly’s commitment to diversity informs our efforts in recruitment, hiring and retention.
 California Polytechnic State University is an affirmative action/equal opportunity employer.
 We encourage qualified applicants from all backgrounds to apply for consideration.

-3. Ability to communicate effectively, work cooperatively with students, faculty, staff, and administrators from diverse ethnic, cultural, and socioeconomic backgrounds, conduct themselves professionally, and perform appropriate service functions at the department, college, and university level.
+- Ability to communicate effectively, work cooperatively with students, faculty, staff, and administrators from diverse ethnic, cultural, and socioeconomic backgrounds, conduct themselves professionally, and perform appropriate service functions at the department, college, and university levels.

-b) Lean Construction and Project Production Management including lean operations, quality management, risk management, and production and operations management.
-6. Demonstrated experience and commitment to student-centered learning and teaching, as well as the ability to collaboratively work in multidisciplinary settings.
+- Demonstrated experience and commitment to student-centered learning and teaching, as well as the ability to work collaboratively in multidisciplinary settings.

 - Professional certifications or licenses related to the construction industry.